shouryarastogi/assessment_better/README.md

 this should make the api run over the localhost

-as for assumption:
+As for assumption:
-**Books data format is:
+  1. Books data format is:
 {
   book_ids : {
   id : value,